 Step 3: Now close the folder and restart your Mac.

-This scenario is best for when the Finder app on your Mac becomes totally inaccessible.
-You'll have to rely on Terminal command to delete the preference file in order to fix it.
+This scenario is best for when the Finder app on your Mac is not responding, or becomes totally inaccessible.
+You'll have to operate via Terminal command to delete the preference file in order to fix it.

-In general, we don't recommend you to do so on your own if you are not comfortable using command line.
-It's best to have a geek friend assist you during the process.
-Any misoperation could cause unexpected issues and damage your Mac.
+In general, we don't recommend you do so on your own if you are not comfortable using command line.
+It's best to have a geek friend assist you during the process because any mis-operation could cause unexpected issues.

-The Finder not responding issue can be pretty annoying as we all are used to rely on the app to access files and folders.
-But the issue does happen, especially after you upgrade your Mac to a newer macOS version.
-I hope the above guide has helped you resolve the problem.
-If you have any questions regarding the issue, leave a comment below to let us know.
+The Finder not responding issue can be very annoying as we are used to relying on the app to access files and folders.
+But the issue does happen now and then, particularly when you just upgraded your Mac to a newer macOS version (e.g. latest High Sierra).

 By the way, if you are new to Mac, learning about the Finder will help you better organize and manage your Mac files.
 Check out this Apple support article for more information.